University of Glasgow hosts royal visit to celebrate Lord Kelvin bicentenary

 Deputy Vice Chancellor (External Engagement) Professor Rachel Sandison and Pablo Morán Ruiz, President of the Students’ Representative Council, discussed how Kelvin's global recognition has helped to shape Glasgow's reputation as a world-leading institution, and how the University is building on its civic agenda as one of the city’s key institutions.

 The Princess Royal also had the opportunity to hear about Kelvin’s achievements, and view some of the historic Kelvin-related items preserved by the University’s archive services team.
-They included Kelvin’s first matriculation card, handwritten notes and correspondence, and a copy of the 1858 telegram sent by Queen Victoria to American president James - the first message ever transmitted by the translatlantic telegraph cable.
+They included Kelvin’s first matriculation record, handwritten notes and correspondence, and a copy of the 1858 telegram sent by American president James Buchanan to Queen Victoria – one of the first messages ever transmitted by the translatlantic telegraph cable.

 The visit concluded with remarks from the Principal about the bicentenary of Lord Kelvin and reflections on the continued importance of British science and pioneers like Lord Kelvin in shaping the nation.